elixir-webrtc/ex_webrtc/guides/intro.md

 2. The second peer (Peer 2) joins - now we need to make a decision: we want Peer 2 to receive track from Peer 1, but Peer 2 also wants to send some tracks.
 We can either:
-    - do two negotiations: first, where the Peer 2 is the offerer and ads their tracks, second where the server is the offerer and adds Peer 1's tracks to Peer 2's PeerConnection.
+    - perform two negotiations: first, where Peer 2 is the offerer and adds their tracks, second where the server is the offerer and adds Peer 1's tracks to Peer 2's PeerConnection.

     ```mermaid
     flowchart LR